jstephensdev/offline-first-vue-notes/README.md

 # Offline First Vue Notes
 This is a Vue PWA learning project.
 This project is based on https://laracasts.com/series/lets-build-an-offline-first-vue-app/.
-Add, update or delete notes.
+Add, update or delete notes on or offline.

 <img src="./readme-image.png" alt="Notes" height="300" width="700" style="vertical-align:top; margin:4px">